 You can transfer money to an overseas bank account straight from your own bank account.
 This method is also known as an international money transfer, a telegraphic transfer (TT), or a wire or SWIFT transfer.
 While this option is convenient and secure, it does have downfalls.

-Money transfer companies can send your money abroad using cash or EFTPOS (electronic funds transfer at point of sale).
+Money transfer companies can send your money abroad using cash or electronic methods (via debit or credit cards).
 These companies have a storefront or third-party convenience store counter and allow your recipient to collect the funds from the money transfer office in their country.
 While this cash transfer option is usually extremely quick, it can be expensive.

 Safer than sending a personal cheque overseas, an international money order (IMO) is when you give your money to a bank or post office and get an international guaranteed cheque.
 Think of it as the international equivalent of a bank cheque.

 With plenty of competition in the market, money transfer companies go to many lengths to gain your trust and your business.
-Many companies will offer deals such as ‘get your first money transfer for free when signing up’.
+Many companies will offer deals such as “get your first money transfer for free when signing up”.
 You should be aware of any rules that may apply like standard fees applying thereafter for transactions that fall below their fee minimums.
-For example, WorldRemit offer zero fees on your first money transfer.
-Transfers thereafter cost $3.99 to send money to Australia as an example.
+For example, WorldRemit offers zero fees on your first money transfer.
+Transfers thereafter cost $3.99 to send money to Australia, as an example.

-If you do not have enough funds available but want to secure a certain exchange rate now, you can enter into a forward contract.
+If you don’t have enough funds available but want to secure a certain exchange rate now, you can enter into a forward contract.
 This ensures that you get the lowest rate and have the ability to purchase or sell your currency now, at the prevailing rate.

-A forward exchange contract is similar to an ‘agree now, pay later’ situation where you can lock in an exchange rate even if you do not have the money available.
-If rates go down, then you will not be affected, but you may lose the deposit that you put in depending on the conditions of your contract.
+A forward exchange contract is similar to an “agree now, pay later” situation where you can lock in an exchange rate even if you don’t have the money available.
+If rates go down, then you won’t be affected, but you may lose your deposit, depending on the conditions of your contract.
 However, if rates improve and go beyond what you locked yourself in for, you may not be able to change your contract.